kittenguts/kittenguts/README.md

 "You eat like a starved dog, yet throw up like a sick one."

 “I love you.
 Even though you can't see it.”

+"Do not try to be me, I am myself, you are not."

+"Do not do absurd things to stand out, you are not only hurting yourself, but the others around you aswell."

 ~